 It took a pandemic to make the dream come true for us.
 In August 2020, we made our big move as a family to Tahiti.

 Lo and behold, experiencing freedom and joy in French Polynesia gave rise to a bigger dream.
 We looked for ways to “pay it forward,” helping parents like us to experience living and working remotely in a beautiful location, amongst a community of like-minded families.

 We started with a simple, doable idea.
-Design a pilot retreat in Tahiti, a place we know and love, that would give parents a way to experience the reality of working from paradise with their children.
+Design a pilot retreat in French Polynesia, a place we know and love, that would give parents a way to experience the reality of working from paradise with their children.

 It would be, first and foremost, a family adventure.
 A life-enriching experience.
 But also a potentially life-changing glimpse into a possible future.

 At the same time, we didn’t want to limit ourselves merely to the South Pacific.
 The desire to live and work remotely abroad is shared worldwide.
 So we wanted to connect parents around the globe who were considering international remote working with those who are living the dream.